syntaxfm/website/shows/049 - potluck.md

 Get a 30 day free trial of Freshbooks at [freshbooks.com/syntax](https://freshbooks.com/syntax) and put **SYNTAX** in the "How did you hear about us?" section.

-## Cofeecup's CSS Grid Builder Tool
+## CoffeeCup's CSS Grid Builder Tool

 Check out Coffeecup's [CSS Grid.cc](https://cssgrid.cc/) builder tool and resources to learn, prototype and build next gen layouts with CSS Grid!